 An exotic destination, full of tropical beaches, magnificent temples and unique tastes.
-An ideal choice for travellers who want a first hand experience of Asia or generally want to go somewhere exotic.
+An ideal choice for travellers who want a first hand experience of Southeast Asia or generally want to go somewhere exotic.
 The reasons to go are reasonably priced tickets, a great tourist hotspot, and a welcoming and interesting culture.
 In the full traveller’s guide below you will find all the information you need for a first trip to Thailand.

 Table of Contents